 Similarly to when opening a new restaurant a chef just buys an oven and other tools needed, and focuses their effort on the recipes and the food, a game developer can now focus on the story, characters and rules of their game rather than having to build their own tools.
 While it has been lately venturing into VR and movie production, Unity is still most popular with mobile game makers, powering a large share of the top 1,000 games.

-The demand for rich, interactive 2D, 3D, VR and AR experiences is growing, and while the ubiquitous metaverse might still be more of a buzzword than a real thing, what is real is the demand for the tools to create these experiences, whether they are games or interactive movies.
+The demand for rich, interactive 2D, 3D, VR and AR experiences is growing, and while the ubiquitous metaverse might still be more of a buzzword than a real thing, what is real is the demand for the tools to create these experiences, whether they are games, 3D tours or interactive movies.

 Competitors include Autodesk (NASDAQ: ADSK), Blender, Unreal Engine, and Roblox (NYSE:RBLX).

-As you can see below, Unity's revenue growth has been very strong over the last year, growing from quarterly revenue of $273.5 million, to $297 million.
+As you can see below, Unity's revenue growth has been impressive over the last two years, growing from $315.9 million in Q4 FY2021 to $609.3 million this quarter.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Unity's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 67.4% in Q2.
+Unity's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 57.1% in Q4.

-That means that for every $1 in revenue the company had $0.67 left to spend on developing new products, marketing & sales and the general administrative overhead.
-This would be considered a low gross margin for a SaaS company and it has been going down over the last year, which is probably the opposite direction shareholders would like to see it go.
+That means that for every $1 in revenue the company had $0.57 left to spend on developing new products, sales and marketing, and general administrative overhead.
+Unity's gross margin is poor for a SaaS business and it's dropped significantly since the previous quarter.
+This is probably the exact opposite of what shareholders would like to see.

 Cash Is King

-If you follow StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Unity burned through $58.2 million in Q2, increasing the cash burn by 74% year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+Unity's free cash flow came in at $60.74 million in Q4, turning positive over the last year.

-Unity has generated $8.8 million in free cash flow over the last twelve months, 0.72% of revenues.
-This FCF margin is a result of Unity asset lite business model, and provides it with at least some cash to invest in the business without depending on capital markets.
+Unity has generated $178.8 million in free cash flow over the last 12 months, or 8.2% of revenue.
+This FCF margin enables it to reinvest in its business without depending on the capital markets.